 AUTHOR’S NOTE: THIS PIECE WAS PUBLISHED IN ITS ORIGINAL FORM BY POP DAMAGE TO COINCIDE WITH THE VIDEO RELEASE OF “HALLOWEEN II” IN JANUARY 2010.
 IT’S BEEN SHINED UP A LITTLE SINCE THEN.

 There is a moment in Rob Zombie’s 2007 remake of Halloween that gets me every time.
 The “Love Hurts” montage.
-It is a moment of emotional audacity that one doesn’t expect.
-The hollow sadness on Deborah Myers’ (Sheri Moon Zombie) face as she dances at the Rabbit in Red juxtaposed with Michael’s solitude on the stairs before he murders the rest of the family.
-The dread I feel knowing what lay ahead for the family, being that it’s Halloween and Michael’s in his clown costume… It’s not a subtle move but Zombie completely goes for it anyway, and it kills me.
+It’s an unexpected moment of emotional audacity.
+The hollow sadness on Deborah Myers’ (Sheri Moon Zombie) face as she dances at the Rabbit in Red is juxtaposed with Michael’s solitude on the stairs before he murders the rest of the family.
+Dread hangs in the air, knowing what lay ahead for the family being that it’s Halloween and Michael’s in his clown costume… it’s not a subtle move but Zombie completely goes for it anyway and it kills me.
 I never dreamt there’d be a moment as bombastic in Halloween II.

 In Rob Zombie’s Halloween II: Unrated Director’s Cut, it’s the whole damn movie.
 I was blown away by Rob Zombie’s Halloween II when it debuted in theaters last August.
 It was met with underserved hostility from a cross-section of critics and purists alike.